 My Bed Book

-My newest children’s picture book, My Bed, Enchanting Ways to Fall Asleep around the World was published in 2020.
-It took about 2 years to hand stitch all of the illustrations and I’m excited that you can now see the fruits of my labor!
-Reviews like these are pouring in –
+My newest children’s picture book, My Bed, Enchanting Ways to Fall Asleep around the World was published by HarperCollins in 2020.
+It took about 2 years to hand stitch all of the illustrations and I’m excited that you can now see the fruits of my labor.
+Autographed copies of MY BED are available in my shop here.

 “(My Bed) is just stunning, calming and healing”, “ingeniously illustrated” and “I am overwhelmed by the beauty and all the little details of each page.”